johanseaxis/acap-native-sdk-examples/tensorflow-to-larod/README.md

 **Usage**

 With the compiler installed, the model can be compiled by running `edgetpu_compiler -s <model_path>`.
 By default, this will create a new `.tflite` model with the same name as the original model but with a `_edgetpu` suffix.
 The `-s` flag makes the compiler output additional information on what operations were compiled to be run on the Edge TPU and which, if any, were compiled to run on CPU.
-If you are seeing the QUANTIZATION and DEQUANTIZATION ops being mapped to the CPU, ensure that you are running a recent version of Tensorflow as, e.g. version 2.3.0 converts these operations to be performed on the Edge TPU.
+If you are seeing the QUANTIZATION and DEQUANTIZATION ops being mapped to the CPU, ensure that you are running a recent version of Tensorflow as newer versions, e.g. 2.3.0, converts these operations to be performed on the Edge TPU.

 Our `.tflite` model is compiled for the Edge TPU by running:
 ```sh